dpretet/axi-crossbar/test/svut/README.md

 3/ Master receives the completion

-- check response received against the generated one
+- check response received against the generated one at step 1

 The drivers can detect the following errors:

 - AW request timeout
-- W request timeout
+- B request timeout
 - AR request timeout
 - R completion error
 - BRESP response error